Health Administration Minor

 The Health Administration Minor is directed toward undergraduate students across campus, and within the College of Applied Health Sciences, who seek to understand the business side of health care.
 The field of health administration is growing quickly.
 Expertise in health administration can help students enter into an occupation that has excellent job prospects with a high median salary.
 Health administration is a dynamic field given the constant changes in healthcare, insurance, policy, and technology.

 The requirements for the Health Administration Minor include three required courses that will provide students with foundational knowledge.
 In addition, students will be exposed to health care systems, hospital and insurance administration, and management principles relative to health care institutions.
 The requirements represent 9 credit hours of coursework, 6 of which are offered at an advanced level.
-In addition, students will need to complete 8-9 credit hours from a list of elective courses.
+In addition, students will need to complete at least 8 credit hours from a list of elective courses.
 This will enable students to acquire greater knowledge in a specific area of interest.
-To learn more, visit the Health Administration Minor page.

 for the Undergraduate Minor in Health Administration